 Prostitution In Chicago: Starting Wage $27 Per Hour

-Female residents of The Second City have a tremendous occupational opportunity, with earnings of up to $20,000 per year.
+Female residents of The Second City have a tremendous Official seal of City of Chicagooccupational opportunity, with earnings of up to $20,000 per year.
 The job: prostitution.
 This according to a recent paper by Professor Steve Levitt, the coauthor of Freakonomics.
 The paper details the economics of prostitution in Chicago.
-The author’s approach, along [...]
+The author’s approach, along with his coauthor Sudhir A. Venkatesh, to the subject is as compelling and elucidative as his investigation into the economics of crack-cocaine dealers, which is covered in the extraordinarily interesting book Freakonomics.

 Yo: The New Gender-Neutral Pronoun